lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## IPv6 Traffic class field

-If the DiffServ field identified by the rest of the rule do not vary and is known by both sides, the TV should contain this wellknown value, the MO should be "equal" and the CDA must be "not-sent.
+If the DiffServ field identified by the rest of the rule do not vary and is known by both sides, the TV should contain this well-known value, the MO should be "equal" and the CDA must be "not-sent.

 If the DiffServ field identified by the rest of the rule varies over time or is not